 Stopping protease inhibitors not recommended

-Nearly two years after updating recommendations on treating patients co-infected with tuberculosis and HIV, the Centers for Disease Control and Prevention (CDC) soon will publish a comprehensive set of recommendations that take into account the latest studies on treating this population.
+Nearly two years after updating recommendations on treating patients co-infected with tuberculosis and HIV, the Centers for Disease Control and Prevention (CDC) will soon publish a comprehensive set of recommendations that take into account the latest studies on treating this population.
 Most of the 1996 updated guidelines still stand, except clinicians are no longer advised to stop protease inhibitor therapy to allow the use of rifampin for TB therapy.